Cratis/Samples/.github/instructions/vertical-slices.instructions.md

 - If the command needs to validate from projected values that can be represented in a read model that an instance is resolved by the same `EventSourceId` as the command we can use the `CommandValidator<T>` and create a specific read model for the purpose of validation and a projection that projects the events to the read model.
 - If the command needs to validate disregarding the `EventSourceId` it has to use the `RuleFor<T>` class from `Cratis.Chronicle.Rules` namespace to validate the command.
+- Rules can not depend on read models coming from the database, as these are eventual consistent, it can depend on state that is built from events in the same transaction - such as a passive projection.

 Example of using `RuleFor<T>`: